harsh778/Discord-Meme-Bot/README.md

 # Testing

-You can join this discord server to test out the bot - <br>
+You can join this discord server for easy testing of the bot - <br>
 https://discord.gg/KhXvpsZ4

 # Usage